vita-rust/vitasdk-sys/README.md

 If you're interested in PS Vita development in Rust, please check out the [organization-wide docs](https://github.com/vita-rust) and the [Rust on Sony PlayStation Vita Book](https://vita-rust.github.io/book/).
-There are also working examples at [examples](https://github.com/vita-rust/examples).
+There are also working examples at the [examples](https://github.com/vita-rust/examples) repo.

 # vitasdk-sys